 Avni API is available at

 /api of your Avni server.
 Avni offers four resources - subject, enrolment, programEncounter and encounter.
-Currently, Avni supports only authentication and pulling data.
+Currently, Avni supports the only authentication and pulling data.
 Other APIs will be added over time, but if you need them for your project please contact us.

 Please note that there are many rest endpoints in Avni which are used for communication between avni mobile field app and avni web app.
-These are not meant for integration with third-party applications/services because they have not been designed for that purpose and hence not documented.
+These are not meant for integration with third-party applications/services because they have not been designed for that purpose and hence are not documented.